dreamking60/d3-start-to-finish-leanpub/manuscript/27 PRACTICAL Add a menu.md

 ## Add selectedIndicator state property

 In `js/store.js` add a new property `selectedIndicator` which indicates which energy indicator the user has selected.
-We also add a new action type `setSelectedIndicator` which updates `state.selectedIndicator`.
+Also add a new action type `setSelectedIndicator` which updates `state.selectedIndicator`.

 {caption: "js/store.js"}
 ```js